ionous/tell/README.md

   - change the decoder api to support custom sequences, mirroring custom maps; package 'maps' is now more generically package 'collect'.
   - encoding/decoding heredocs for multiline strings
   - encoding/decoding of arrays; ( encoding will write empty collections as arrays; future: a heuristic to determine what should be encoded as an array, vs. sequence. )
+  - the original idea for arrays was to use a bare comma full-stop format. switched to square brackets because they are easier to decode, they can support nesting, and are going to be more familiar to most users. ( plus, full stop (.) is tiny and easy to miss when looking at documents. )